 Read on for my best Christmas gift ideas for little boys in your life.
 Today I’m sharing 10 tried-and-true presents my boys have LOVED — things they play with every.single.day — plus a peek at what they’re getting this year.

 Christmas is coming!
 I always love seeing gift guides from different bloggers, so I thought I’d put together a list of our favorite toys for boys.
-(Find our list of favorite books here.)
+(You might also like our list of favorite books, and a few gift ideas for toddler boys too.)
 As Busy Toddler says, toys are gender-neutral, BUT I have to say that isn’t always true at my house.
 My boys will play with almost anything, but they do tend to stay away from certain things like princess toys (unless they want to blow them up).

 Here are the 10 best Christmas gifts that have become essentials in our house of boys.
 They’re good for all kids, of course, but I think your boys will especially love them.